 GATE Passing Marks 2025 by IIT Roorkee for OBC, SC, Gen, EWS

-The GATE cutoff 2025 is the minimum marks candidates need to score in order to qualify in the exam.
-The GATE qualifying marks 2025 will be released category wise in online mode.
+The GATE qualifying marks 2025 has been released category wise in online mode.
 For accurate details on GATE passing marks for each category, candidates are advised to refer to the article given below.

 GATE 2025 Passing Marks